-Correlation between chemical and sensory data.
-The relationship between the significant chemical features of the wines and their sensory properties was examined by canonical correlation analysis (Figure 2).
-In addition to an agglomerative hierarchical cluster analysis of the chemical and sensory data sets, the correlation coefficients between any given pair of variables in the two retained dimensions are also provided (González et al. 2012).
-Shared cluster membership indicates the strength of the relationship between the canonical variates for both the chemical and sensory variables.
-For the chemical and sensory data sets, the cluster containing the highest number of variables was labeled cluster 1, the cluster with the next highest number of variables was labeled cluster 2, and so forth.
-For the chemical analyses, cluster 1 was composed of all the anthocyanin derivatives (except cyanidin), skin-derived proanthocyanidins, total flavonols, quercetin derivatives, small polymeric pigments, the red CIELab component (a), and saturation (C).
-Cluster 2 was composed of flavan-3-ols, oligomeric and polymeric proanthocyanidins, seed-derived proanthocyanidins, protein precipitable tannins, iron reactive phenolics, lightness (L), and cyanidin derivatives.
-Cluster 3 was composed of large polymeric pigments, the yellow CIELab component (b), and the hue angle (H).
-For the sensory data set, three main clusters were identified.
-Cluster 1 was composed of astringency, bitterness, oxidized character, and red and brown color components.
-Cluster 2 was composed of red and black fruit aromas, whereas cluster 3 consisted of saturation and purple component.
-To understand which chemical variables were positively or negatively correlated with the sensory variables, the cluster image map provides the observed correlation coefficient values between any pair of variables.
-Positive correlation coefficients close to 0.93 were observed between protein precipitable tannins, iron-reactive phenolics, and oligomeric proanthocyanidins as well as astringency, bitterness, and brown component.
-These sensory attributes defined the sensory profile of extended maceration wines, thus suggesting that for the wines analyzed here, bitterness and astringency are highly correlated with the content of oligomeric proanthocyanidins (mean degree of polymerization up to 5 flavan-3-ols subunits) and also with protein-precipitable tannins, seed-derived proanthocyanidins, and overall phenolic concentration.
-Likewise, positive correlation coefficients were observed between the color sensory attributes saturation and purple component and the chemical attributes flavonols, quercetin derivatives, small polymeric pigments, a, C, and malvidin and delphinidin derivatives.
-As control wines were chromatically (Table 2) and sensorially (Table 5) more colored than EM wines, the aforementioned chemical variables may most likely be responsible for the perceived color features of control wines.
-In particular, a positive correlation between small polymeric pigments, C, and monomeric anthocyanins has been previously reported in Merlot wines obtained after 10 days of skin contact (Casassa et al. 2013a), consistent with the results reported here.
-Positive correlations were also observed between flavan-3-ol content and the perception of both astringency and bitterness, suggesting that at the concentration of these monomers in EM wines (overall mean: 346 ± 37 mg/L, n = 8), the perception of both bitterness and astringency could be at least partially explained by the simultaneous occurrence of a comparatively higher concentration of flavan-3-ols and oligomeric proanthocyanidins.
-Nevertheless, since astringency and bitterness were also correlated with multiple phenolic measures (e.g., oligomeric proanthocyanidins, protein-precipitable tannins, iron-reactive phenolics), the occurrence of a single causative effect for both sensory features is unlikely.
+331 Correlation between chemical and sensory data.
+The relationship between the 332 significant chemical features of the wines and their sensory properties was examined by 333 canonical correlation analysis (Figure 2).
+In addition to an agglomerative hierarchical cluster 334 analysis of the chemical and sensory data sets, the correlation coefficients between any given 335 pair of variables in the two retained dimensions are also provided (González et al. 2012).
+Shared 336 cluster membership indicates the strength of the relationship between the canonical variates for 337 both the chemical and sensory variables.
+For the chemical and sensory data sets, the cluster 338 containing the highest number of variables was labeled cluster 1, the cluster with the next highest 339 number of variables was labeled cluster 2, and so forth.
+For the chemical analyses, cluster 1 is 340 composed of all the anthocyanin derivatives except cyanidin, skin-derived proanthocyanidins, 341 total flavonols, quercetin derivatives, small polymeric pigments, the red CIELab component (a^) , 342 and saturation (C).
+Cluster 2 is composed of flavan-3-ols, oligometric and polymetric 343 proanthocyanidins, seed-derived proanthocyanidins, protein precipitable tannins, iron reactive 344 phenolics, lightness (L), and cyanidin derivatives.
+Cluster 3 is composed of large polymeric 345 pigments, the yellow CIELab component (b), and the hue angle (H).
+For the sensory data set, 346 three main clusters were identified.
+Cluster 1 is composed of astringency, bitterness, oxidized 347 character, and red and brown color components.
+Cluster 2 is composed of saturation and purple 348 component, whereas cluster 3 consists of red and black fruit aromas.
+To understand which 349 chemical variables were positively or negatively correlated with the sensory variables, the cluster

+350 image map provides the observed correlation coefficient values between any pair of variables.
+351 Positive correlation coefficients close to 0.93 were observed between protein precipitable 352 tannins, iron-reactive phenolics, and oligometric proanthocyanidins as well as astringency, 353 bitterness, and brown component.
+These sensory attributes define the sensory profile of extended 354 maceration wines, thus suggesting that for the wines analyzed here, bitterness and astringency 355 are highly correlated with the content of oligometric proanthocyanidins ($2 \leq$ mean degree of 356 polymerization > 5) and also with protein-precipitable tannins, seed-derived proanthocyanidins.
+357 and overall phenolic concentration.
+Likewise, positive correlation coefficients were observed 358 between the color sensory attributes saturation and purple component and the chemical attributes 359 flavonols, guercetin derivatives, small polymeric pigments, a, C, and malvidin and delphinidin 360 derivatives.
+As control wines were chromatically (Table 2) and sensorially (Table 5) more 361 colored than EM wines, the aforementioned chemical variables may most likely be responsible 362 for the perceived color features of control wines.
+In particular, a positive correlation between small polymeric pigments, C, and monomeric anthocyanins has been previously reported in 363 364 Merlot wines obtained after 10 day skin contact (Casassa et al. 2013a), consistent with the results 365 reported here.
+Positive correlations were also observed between flavan-3-ol content and the 366 perception of both astringency and bitterness, suggesting that at the concentration of these 367 monomers in EM wines (overall mean: 346 ± 37 mg/L, n = 8), the perception of both bitterness 368 and astringency could be at least partially explained by the occurrence of a comparatively higher 369 concentration of flavan-3-ols and oligometric proanthocyanidins.
+Nevertheless, since astringency 370 and bitterness are also correlated with multiple phenolic measures (e.g., oligomeric 371 proanthocyanidins, protein-precipitable tannins, iron-reactive phenolics), the occurrence of a 372 single causative effect is unlikely.